Solitea/IdokladSdk/README.md

 // In order to change language and send it in requests you have to set it first.
 // The default is Language.Cz
-_api.ApiContext.SetLanguage(Language.En);
+// First possibility is to set it in builder builder.AddApiContextOptions(options =>
+{
+    options.Language = Language.En;
+})
+// or set it afterwards directly _api.ApiContext.SetLanguage(Language.En);
 ```